harrior/arrival_clojure_test_task/README.md

 >POST "/api/order"

-Create new oreder in database.
-Sample or request:
+Create new order in database.
+Sample request:

 ```
 {